 |Many Localities||Mica flakes, pyrite and calcite, and also colour zoning|

-Combining the typical inclusions found with an assessment of refractive index and specific gravity can give an indication of the country of origin. ■
+When combined with other assessments, such as the refractive index and specific gravity, these inclusions can give an indication as to the country of origin. ■

 Cover image needle-like inclusions in emerald.
 Image courtesy of Pat Daly.